lamdu/hypertypes/README.md

 `hypertypes` is implemented with GHC and heavily relies on quite a few language extensions:

-* `ConstraintKinds` and `TypeFamilies` are needed for the `KNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
+* `ConstraintKinds` and `TypeFamilies` are needed for the `HNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
 Type families are also used to encode term's results in type inference.
 * `DataKinds` allows parameterizing types over `AHyperType`s
 * `DefaultSignatures` is used for default methods that return `Dict`s to avoid undecidable super-classes
 * `DeriveGeneric`, `DerivingVia`, `GeneralizedNewtypeDeriving`, `StandaloneDeriving` and `TemplateHaskell` are used to derive type-class instances